MSW/MPH, Social Work and Public Health, Virginia Commonwealth University, 2017

 Outside of GREMAP:

 I spend my spare time with my family — hiking and traveling, cooking together and playing games.
-I also enjoy practicing and teaching yoga.
+I also enjoy running and practicing yoga.